Israel, Jordan and Egypt Tour with Nile Cruise

 - Spend the night on board the cruiser.

-- Visit The Necropolis of Thebes and the Valley of Kings & Queens on the West Bank, which is home to a vast City of the Dead for generations of ancient Egyptian royalty who built their tombs here.
-Magnificent tombs were carved into the desert rock and richly decorated with treasures for the afterlife.
-These tombs include the tomb of Tut-Ankh-Amun, which was unearthed by Howard Carter.
+- Travel to the West Bank and visit Thebes Necropolis and the Valley of Kings, a vast City of the Dead for generations of Pharaohs, where magnificent tombs were carved into the desert rock, richly decorated and filled with treasures for the afterlife.

-- See the Colossi of Memnon, two massive stone statues of Pharaoh Amenhotep III, which have become a symbol of Luxor.
-They are all that remains of the Temple of Amenophis, which was destroyed by the annual flooding of the Nile.
+- See the Colossi of Memnon, which is all that remains of the Temple of Amenophis, destroyed by the annual flooding of the Nile.

-- Visit the Luxor Temple, discovered under swirling sands and originally linked to the Karnak Temple by a row of Sphinxes.
+- Visit the Luxor Temple, discovered beneath the shifting desert sands and originally joined to the Karnak Temple by an avenue of Sphinxes.

 The tour will conclude with a transfer to Cairo Airport for your departing flight.